-- (a) demonstrate the effectiveness of the measures for protection and safety - (b) assess external radiation doses - (c) assess intakes of radionuclides and the committed effective doses. - 3.2.6 The Responsible Person must ensure that sufficient evidence is kept to be able to demonstrate at any time that: - (a) all doses estimated to have been received by occupationally exposed persons in their employ are below the relevant limit in Schedule A - (b) all doses to members of the public are below the relevant limit in Schedule B - (c) optimisation of radiation protection has been carried out.
+- 3.2.5 The Responsible Person must arrange for appropriate radiation monitoring to the extent necessary to: - (a) demonstrate the effectiveness of the measures for protection and safety - (b) assess external radiation doses - (b) assess intakes of radionuclides and the committed effective doses. - 3.2.6 The Responsible Person must ensure that sufficient evidence is kept to be able to demonstrate at any time that: - (a) all doses estimated to have been received by occupationally exposed persons in their employ are below the relevant limit in Schedule A - (b) all doses to members of the public are below the relevant limit in Schedule B - (c) optimisation of radiation protection has been carried out.